emanuelhuffman/react-portfolio/art-gallery/README.md

-### Art gallery with resources pulled from the Metropolitan Museum of Art API
+### --Art gallery with resources pulled from the Metropolitan Museum of Art API

 # Getting Started with Create React App